Explaining Terroristic Threats in New Jersey

 If you or a loved one is facing terroristic threat charges, then it’s advised that you reach out to a skilled attorney.
 An attorney can help prove that you didn’t intend to terrorize the impacted victim or that you never made the threat at all.

 Contact an Experienced Hamilton Criminal Defense Lawyer About Your Terroristic Threat Charges in New Jersey

 Were you arrested or charged with making terroristic threats in New Jersey?
 The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
 That is why you need to speak with a qualified criminal defense attorney as soon as possible about your case.
-The Law Offices of Lauren E. Scardella have successfully represented clients charged with making terroristic threats in Hamilton, Ewing, Robbinsville, Trenton and throughout New Jersey.
+Aydelotte & Scardella Law LLC have successfully represented clients charged with making terroristic threats in Hamilton, Ewing, Robbinsville, Trenton and throughout New Jersey.
 Call 609-250-9761 or fill out the online contact form to schedule a consultation with a member of our legal team.
 We have an office conveniently located at 2653 Nottingham Way Suite 1, Hamilton, New Jersey 08619.